ptr1337/arm-img-builder-docker/README.md

 Just run in the /build dir following commands (mostly they should do the commands if enterying the container but for going sure):

 ```
-make pull 	# Pulling latest updates from the builder
 make update # Updating scripts and the makefile
 ```
 Then enter in your wanted builder directory and follow the commands which you will find here: